NERC-CEH/fdri-ontology/sample_data/doc/process-notes.md

 **Future source:** NERC vocab server plus local vocab server for cases of only local interest?
 **Update requirements:** Bulk replace when CVs change.

+> [!NOTE]
+> These have been generated by Epimorphics based on best understanding of the data.
+A process to review and many the full COP-style variable definitions will be needed.

 ### STATISTICS
 **What:** Id, label and definition for statistic (MEAN_PREC, INST etc).
 **Generates:** CV for statistics